-As we begin to plan Thanksgiving get togethers and where we’re traveling for Christmas or Hanukkah, oh and don’t forget New Year’s Eve, the anxiety sets in.
-How in the world am I supposed to travel with all that STUFF for the kids and somehow still enjoy the holiday season?!
-Let’s not forget if you celebrate Christmas or Hanukkah, there will be presents coming back with you, so you’ll be bringing back more than you take!
-Everyone wants to enjoy cookie baking, snowman building, Black Friday shopping, and everything in between, without the added stress.
+As we begin to plan holiday get togethers and if and when and where we’re traveling for the end of the year, the questions set in.
+How will we stay on schedule?
+Where are we going to put all those new toys?
+How am I going to get all my shopping for the kids done?
+Everyone wants to enjoy decorating cookies, holiday parties, Black Friday shopping, watching Hallmark movies, squeezing in a visit to the big jolly guy in red and everything in between, without the stress that comes with it.
 In order to help you achieve this, we wanted to help you think of ways to help alleviate stress during this holiday season.

 Let’s Hack the Holidays, Mom Version!

 - Give the gift cards: Do not feel bad for buying gift cards, especially for older kids.
-Remember, they can pick out exactly what they want and they don’t have the pain of paying for it.
-If you have fully grown children, gas gift cards are always a hit.
-Nothing sucks the joy out of the holidays like spending so much money on gas to travel to and from all the family events.
+You gave a gift and the receiver gets to pick out what they want but doesn’t have to pay for it!
+If you have fully grown children, HyVee or Casey’s gift cards are always a hit.
+I can’t begin to tell you how often gift cards have saved my neck when I was short on funds for gas or groceries.

-- Stick to the nap schedule, if that works for you: If your little one needs to stick to his/her nap schedule, don’t feel bad coming late to an event.
+- Stick to the schedule, if that works for you: If you need to leave an event so your little one can get to bed on time, do it.
 When traveling, aim to travel during nap times.
+Try to stick closely to your normal sleep/nap routine even if you’re in a different time zone.
+A little flexibility up to an hour is ok but any further can be disastrous.
 You and your little ones will all have a better time if everyone is in a good mood.
-Note: You can also take a nap during your little ones’ nap if you need that extra recharge!

-- Ask for help during the holidays: Moms are Super Moms, there‘s no doubt with all we do, from the holiday parties at school to the family gatherings, wrapping presents, preparing big holiday meals, the baking, and beyond.
+- Ask for help : Moms are superheroes.
+There‘s no question with all we do, from the holiday parties at school to the family gatherings, wrapping presents, preparing big holiday meals, the baking, and beyond.
 Don’t turn away help.
-If someone is asking what they should do after your holiday dinner, ask them to help put away the leftovers or wash some dishes.
-Maybe some family is staying with you, have them strip the bed sheets before they go, or even start the laundry for the towels they used.
+If someone is asking what they can do for your holiday dinner, ask them to come early to pitch in with you for cooking.
+If family is planning to stay with you, ask them if they can help around the house or watch the kiddos so you can clean up.
 Don’t feel like you need to do it all.
 When there are so many people around and they offer to help, TAKE IT!

 My best piece of advice for the holiday season is…